temporalio/documentation/blog/2022-07-15-typescript-1.0.0.md

 ## The future

-Now that the SDK is stable we will be investing in even safer APIs to help steer users in the right path by avoiding common anti-patterns.
+Now that the SDK is stable, we will invest in even safer APIs to help steer users in the right path by avoiding common anti-patterns.
-We'll build high level abstractions that make writing workflows with long histories easier.
+We'll build high-level abstractions that make writing workflows with long histories easier.
-Lastly we will invest in developer tools that will make the local development experience better like IDE plugins.
+And we will invest in developer tools that make the local development experience better, like IDE plugins.

 There are many more general Temporal features planned this year (TODO: should we mention some of those here?)